B.A. Program in Journalism and Digital Communication

-The Department of Journalism and Media Studies operates our own working newsroom: the Neighborhood News Bureau, which provides educational opportunities for students and service to the community.
+The Department of Journalism and Digital Communication operates our own working newsroom: the Neighborhood News Bureau, which provides educational opportunities for students and service to the community.

-Requirements for the B.A. in Journalism and Media Studies (JMS)
+Requirements for the B.A. in Journalism and Digital Communication (mass communication)

-The JMS major requires nine hours of pre-core curriculum courses (MMC 2100, MMC 3602 and VIC 3001) and 35 hours that include required and selective sequence courses in the department for a total of 44 hours in JMS.
-Six hours in JMS writing courses (six hours in addition to MMC 2100) are a part of the graduation requirement.
+The mass communication major requires nine hours of pre-core curriculum courses (MMC 2100, MMC 3602 and VIC 3001) and 35 hours that include required and selective sequence courses in the department for a total of 44 hours in mass communication.
+Six hours in mass communication writing courses (six hours in addition to MMC 2100) are a part of the graduation requirement.

-Students in the JMS concentration are required to take a minimum of 72 hours in courses outside the journalism department, with no fewer than 65 of those hours in the basic liberal arts and sciences.
+Students in the mass communication concentration are required to take a minimum of 72 hours in courses outside the journalism department, with no fewer than 65 of those hours in the basic liberal arts and sciences.
 (Liberal Arts courses are listed in materials available from the undergraduate adviser at the Academic Advising Center in Davis Hall.)
-No more than 44 hours of JMS courses may be applied toward the bachelor’s degree.
+No more than 44 hours of mass communication courses may be applied toward the bachelor’s degree.

 Journalism majors taking more than 44 hours of coursework in the content areas of journalism and media studies, regardless of the departments in which those courses are listed, must add those to the hours required for graduation, which may result in raised tuition fees.
 Advisers help students ensure that they meet this accreditation-required role.

-At least 22 hours of courses taken in residence (online or on-campus) within the JMS department at USFSP.
+At least 22 hours of courses taken in residence (online or on-campus) within the JDC department at USFSP.
 All material submitted by students as assignments in writing, reporting, editing, photography and electronic newsgathering or production classes is assumed to be available for publication or broadcast.
-The Department of Journalism and Media Studies publishes material on our web pages and submits material to professional and campus affiliates.
+The Department of Journalism and Digital Communication publishes material on our web pages and submits material to professional and campus affiliates.

-Sign Language may be used as an option by JMS majors to fulfill the language requirement.
+Sign Language may be used as an option by mass communication majors to fulfill the language requirement.

-Most JMS courses have prerequisites as specified in the catalog course description (these prerequisites are separate from the State-mandated Common Prerequisites for program admission listed in the USF St. Petersburg catalog).
-The JMS major takes at least four semesters to complete.
+Most JDC courses have prerequisites as specified in the catalog course description (these prerequisites are separate from the State-mandated Common Prerequisites for program admission listed in the USF St. Petersburg catalog).
+The mass communication major takes at least four semesters to complete.
 Some courses are offered only during the day or evening one time each academic year.
 Students are assigned faculty advisers within the department to ensure that students are making progress toward graduation.

 Prerequisites (State-mandated Common Prerequisites)

-A maximum of nine semester hours in JMS courses will be accepted from a community college or other lower-level program toward a degree in journalism at USFSP.
+A maximum of nine semester hours in mass communication courses will be accepted from a community college or other lower-level program toward a degree in journalism at USFSP.
 It is suggested that the nine hours include the equivalent of the department core curriculum.
 Approval by an academic adviser is required.